-Two years ago we concluded our year-long qualitative research study following 100 students through their first year of university.
+PR agency PrettyGreen concluded a one year-long qualitative research study following 100 students through their first year of university.
 Through conversations, video diaries, photos and questionnaires, our recruits documented their life as a Fresher, resulting in some significant findings for the brands who seek to connect with them.

-This week the majority of our students graduated, and we took some time to recontact them, to reflect on the 10 learnings we made back in 2016.
+This week the majority of our students graduated, and we took some time to recontact them, to reflect on the 10 learnings we made.

 As Freshers, our students explained how thinking about life at uni begins from the moment A-level results are announced.
 In terms of planning, shopping and seeking advice, late August and early September are critical, meaning that the brands who wait until Fresher’s week are missing a trick.
 At PrettyGreen we recognise the value in recruiting students early, with A-level results day being a key moment for communication.

 Only 32% of the students we surveyed had regularly cooked for themselves before university, while just 14% had regularly done their own laundry.
 The practical needs of students are well recognised, yet many brands only choose to engage with the student social scene.
 As graduates, our students reinforced that the practical needs never go away, so the brands that can offer a real-world helping hand will be greatly appreciated.

 Between sorting out their NUS cards, getting registered at the library, signing up to the clubs and societies available, making small talk, drinking and unpacking, our Freshers explained just how little time is left for brands during Freshers’ Week.

 Graduates talk of how it is the longer term activations which have made an impact – the classic brand ambassador schemes and tried and tested NUS discounts have brought students back to brands time and again.